Hanford cleanup process

 Ecology is responsible for regulating chemical and hazardous waste cleanup under the Resource Conservation & Recovery Act.
 Although it is a federal law, we have a charter to enforce it in our state.
 EPA Region 10 (Pacific Northwest) oversees the Comprehensive Environmental Restoration and Liability Act, more commonly known as Superfund, at Hanford.

 Energy and its contractors notify us when they intend to clean up a specific site.
 Each cleanup requires a detailed plan outlining the work to be done.
 This must include mitigation plans stating how dust will be controlled, whether there will be impacts to groundwater, and how the site will be restored when cleanup is complete.
-We can approve cleanup plans as is, or ask for additional work to be done.

-There are two main reasons:
+There are three main reasons:

-2. The large scale of the project and the amount of contamination at the site.
+- The large scale of the project and the amount of contamination at the site.

-Cleaning contaminated soil from an underground tank at a gas station is pretty straightforward.
+Cleaning contaminated soil from an underground tank at a gas station is straightforward.
 But cleaning millions of tons of soil holding both toxic chemical and radioactive contaminants is much more difficult and complex.
 For example, when workers move soil, they survey it for radiation and spray water on it to ensure contamination doesn't spread.

 Energy manages Hanford and hires contractors to do cleanup work.
 Ecology and EPA oversee cleanup activities to ensure that federal and state environmental laws are followed.
 All three agencies have agreed on cleanup milestones intended to ensure that the cleanup is thorough and protective of people and the environment.
 For this to occur in a timely manner and on a predictable schedule, Hanford needs adequate and stable funding.